alexcyterski/visualizer_project/readme.md

 2. **Use Microphone**: Visualize audio from your microphone
    - This is useful when system audio capture isn't supported or as an alternative input source

+3. **Connect to External Audio**: Visualize audio from external applications like Spotify
+   - Follow the on-screen instructions to properly set up system audio capture
+   - This method captures all system audio, including the external application
+   - Works best with Chrome or Edge browsers

 ### Visualization Controls

 - **Visualization Type**: Choose between bars, waveform, or circular visualizations